yiqu/searchit/README.md

 # Searchit

-Search for users or organizations of Github.
+Search for users and organizations of Github.

 Live demo: https://yiqu.github.io/searchit/